-For 30 years, the Cargo Distribution Centre in Bremen has delivered excellence – as an investment location and a logistics hub.
+For 30 years, the Cargo Distribution Center in Bremen has delivered excellence – as an investment location and a logistics hub.
 Opened in the mid-1980s, it was Germany’s first ‘freight village’ and broke new ground in freight transportation.
-Today more than 150 companies employing approximately 8,000 people are based at the site.
+Today more than 160 companies employing approximately 8,700 people are based at the site.
 It covers an area of around 500 hectares and now offers four different options for transporting freight.
 The site has optimum transport links to road, rail and water, and is extending its range of services to include air freight, thanks to its proximity to Bremen City Airport.
-Bremen’s Cargo Distribution Centre is also the only terminal for integrated road-rail transport in Germany that operates purely within the private sector.
+Bremen’s Cargo Distribution Center is also the only terminal for integrated road-rail transport in Germany that operates purely within the private sector.

-A fundamental strength of the Cargo Distribution Centre in Bremen is its geographical location.
+A fundamental strength of the Cargo Distribution Center in Bremen is its geographical location.
 It is situated at the heart of the North Range ports and offers direct links to the ports in Hamburg, Bremerhaven and Wilhelmshaven.
 Its location is strategically important for inland transport.
-The 281 autobahn makes the centre even more accessible.
-As well as improving the flow of traffic, it links Bremen directly to the JadeWeserPort via the B6 and A28/A29 and from 2021 will also connect the A1 and A27.
+The 281 autobahn makes the site even more accessible.
+As well as improving the flow of traffic, it links Bremen directly to the JadeWeserPort via the B6 and A28/A29 and from 2025 will also connect the A1 and A27.
 The direct link to the A27 will save time and money and be advantageous for container traffic to Bremerhaven.
-Work on the new section of motorway is expected to begin in mid- to late 2016.

-In addition to being home to Europe’s largest high-bay warehouse and to global players in logistics, the Cargo Distribution Centre in Bremen attracts transport businesses, service providers and logistics companies, as well as the industrial enterprises and retailers that take advantage of their services.
-In 2014 the Cargo Distribution Centre offered 1,308,100 square metres of logistics space, exceeding the 1.3 million mark for the first time.
-In 2015 this increased to 1,376,100 square metres according to our real-estate market report.
+In addition to being home to Europe’s largest high-bay warehouse and to global players in logistics, the Cargo Distribution Center in Bremen attracts transport businesses, service providers and logistics companies, as well as the industrial enterprises and retailers that take advantage of their services.
+According to Bremeninvest’s real-estate market report (German), the volume of logistics space at the Cargo Distribution Center has increased to over 1.3 million square metres.

-High-quality plots of varying sizes are available at the Cargo Distribution Centre for companies looking to relocate or establish operations.
-There are currently just under 40 hectares of fully serviced, ready-to-build sites available at moderate prices.
+High-quality plots of varying sizes are available at the Cargo Distribution Center for companies looking to relocate or establish operations.

-The Cargo Distribution Centre is not your average industrial estate.
-Any chances to forge partnerships between resident companies are taken if they result in synergies or cost benefits.
-This important task is managed by the Cargo Distribution Centre Development Agency (GVZe), which serves as an initiator and facilitator for business collaborations.
+The Cargo Distribution Center is not your average industrial estate.
+It has been designed to make the most of the opportunities for collaboration between the companies based here.
+This important function is managed by the Cargo Distribution Center Development Agency (GVZe), which serves as an initiator and facilitator for business collaborations.